butchlebo/sysmangodotcom/content/post/2024-awkward-start/index.md

 Mostly the domain exists for to be where my email goes.
 I never really thoght anyone would be reading this.
 I don't have comments turned on anymore (free hosting + too much SPAM comments).
 I never was trying to sell anything.

-Of course, this is her, so I might as well use it agin.
+Of course, this is here, so I might as well use it agin.

 Let's see where this goes.